 Additionally, specialized care may help a victim lead a comparatively healthy and fulfilling life.

 Recommended treatment may include:

 - pain management; and

 Do you have concerns about how you and your family will pay for the care necessary to help your injured loved one?
 You may have rights to Accident Benefits or other compensation if brain injury resulted from a car accident or another’s negligence.
-Contact the Preszler Law Firm to learn more – 1-800-JUSTICE®.
+Contact the Preszler Injury Lawyers to learn more – 1-800-JUSTICE®.